PFHomewood/desiree/README.md

-#I am...A Project in Becoming

-This coding tool is a great way to break the ice at begining of your school year.
-Why not use code to help your students introduce themselves?
-It's an easy way for you to introduce your students to a little bit of computer science and build their coding literacy.

-Students work through the prompts in the index.html code to construct their own web page that exlains who they are and where they are going.
-I ask that my students actually present their page to the rest of the class.
-But before we do so--and even while the presentations are going on--I give students time to work together to debug their projects.

-This template also allows the user to mix and match div. blocks should students wish to further customize their work.
-It's a great introduction to coding that will allow them to use our other tools found: [HERE](https://github.com/pitt-fuego)
+#Vision Board

+Participants will work through the prompts in the index.html code to construct their vision complete with inspirational quotes, music, personal goals, and thankfulness.

 ## Get started!

-1. Go to the I-am-a-project-in-becoming  repository: [HERE](https://github.com/pitt-fuego/I-am-a-project-in-becoming)
+1. Go to the [Vision Board Template](https://github.com/PFHomewood/vision-board-template) repository in GitHub.

 2. Click "Code" then "Download ZIP" to your local computer.

 3. Find this folder in your downloads.
 Move this folder to a secure place.
 You will return to this folder to manage your scripts and other assets like images, pdfs, etcetera.

-4. Download and/or open a text editor like [brackets.io](https://brackets.io), [atom.io](https://atom.io), or [notepad-plus-plus.org](notepad-plus-plus.org).
+4. Download and/or open a text editor like [atom.io](https://atom.io) or [notepad-plus-plus.org](notepad-plus-plus.org).

 5. Use the text editor to open the style.css and index.html documents from your project folder.